michael105/minilib/doc/minilib.md

                This will not have an effect onto the current matching, even if text is e.g. deleted by writing 0's.
                The matched positions are called in reverse order.
-               (The last matched % in the regex calls p_match first)
+               (The last matched % in the regex calls p_match first, the first % in the regex from the left will be callen last)

               supply 0 for p_matched, when you do not need to extract matches.
               This will treat % in the regex like a *,